 - 1/2 cup milk (any kind but skim)

 - 1/2 cup semi-sweet chocolate chips

-Preheat oven to 375 degrees.
-Grease a regular muffin tin with non-stick cooking spray
+- Preheat oven to 375 degrees.
+Grease a regular muffin tin with non-stick cooking spray or line with liners.

-Add the dry ingredients to the wet.
-Whisk together until combined.
+- Add the dry ingredients to the wet.
+Fold together just until combined.
 Do not over mix.

-Gently fold in the raspberries and chocolate chips.
-Evenly divide the batter between muffin tins and bake for 15-18 minutes until golden brown and toothpick comes out with a few scant crumbs attached.
-Serve warm.
+- Gently fold in the raspberries and chocolate chips.
+Fill muffin tins 3/4 full with batter.
+Bake for 15-18 minutes until golden brown and toothpick comes out with a few scant crumbs attached.
+Serve warm or room temperature.